krusesw/SeniorDesign/13 - User Documentation Game Manual/Manual Pages/manualWorld.md

 * The world contains a manor surrounded by light woodlands.

-* The manor contains two floors (view Simplified Game Map for additional details).
+* The manor contains two floors (view map floor pages for additional details).

 * The surrounding mountains are unscalable.